1sun12/SNIFFY/README.md

 `VERSION 1001` was written over the course of (2) weeks; roughly +(40) hours total.

+I think originality in my work is very important; this entire project was hand-typed C in my conquest to learn networking better.
-All code was hand-typed.
-Use of A.I. was only used at the end for polish and catching unforseen bugs.
+Use of A.I. was only used at the end for polish and catching unforseen bugs. ("Make the CLI look pretty", "Can you catch any memory leaks?").

 Resources used at bottom (I started with these first before starting).